Released versions problem reports

 Give clear instructions on how to reproduce the problem.

-Try to describe the problem with as much accuracy and
+Try to describe it with as much accuracy and non-confusing terminology

-Describing problems like "it crashes" or "I get strange interrupt
+Describing problems by saying "it crashes" or "I get strange interrupt issues

-issues on this one box that I built", are of no use.
+on this one box that I built" is not helpful.

-to confirm that the problem is new and preferably repeatable.
+knowledgeable users congregate) to confirm that the problem is new and

-If you are going to write significant amounts of code, check various
+If you are going to write significant amounts of code, mention it on the

-forums to make sure that someone else is not working on the problem
+mailing lists to make sure no one else is already working on the problem

 (saving duplication of effort).